If you steal Sardinia sand you won’t just do damage to the local environment, but you are also likely to get into trouble.

 What Does The Law Say?

-There are, however, proposals to make the punishments harsher because, apparently, the fine is too low and doesn’t discourage thieves as much as locals would like: in fact, 20 tons of sand were stolen from Sardinian beaches in 2019, and in 2020 the airport authorities alone confiscated about 50 tons of stolen sand.
+There are, however, proposals to make the punishments harsher.
+At the moment the fine is too low and doesn’t discourage thieves as much as locals would like.
+In fact, a couple stole 20 tons of sand from Sardinian beaches in 2019.
+In 2020 the airport authorities alone confiscated about 50 tons of stolen sand.

 The main proposal is to actually sentence repeat / large offenders to jail – but to date, such proposal has yet to make it into the law.
-The case of the two French tourists who were found with 40 kilos of sand in their SUV has become famous: they were initially supposed to spend up to 6 years in prison, but in the end, they only paid a higher fine.
+The case of the two French tourists who had 40 kilos of sand in their SUV is famous.
+Authorities initially said they’d spend up to 6 years in prison, but in the end, they only paid a higher fine.

 Among other law embitterment proposals, there is one to temporarily confiscate cars or yachts or stop sand thieves from leaving the island until they pay the fine.
 Sadly, in fact, many tourists refuse to pay the fine once they are back in their home country and there is virtually no way to force them to pay.